The comprehensive outpatient facility in Georgetown offers a range of mental health services to meet the growing need in the community.

 Waccamaw Center for Mental Health is one of about 25 partners in Tidelands Community Care Network, which was created by Tidelands Health in partnership with Access Health SC and The Duke Endowment.
 The network is comprised of health educators, state agencies, transportation providers, primary and specialty care providers and others who help uninsured residents have access to medical care.

-“Waccamaw Center for Mental Health serves a vital role in the Tidelands Community Care Network providing crucial services to our residents,” said Linda Bonesteel, director of community health resources for Tidelands Health.
+“Waccamaw Center for Mental Health serves a vital role in the Tidelands Community Care Network providing crucial services to our residents,” said Kelly Kaminski, director of community health resources for Tidelands Health.
 “The center works closely with us to find innovative ways to stretch our resources to help meet the growing demand for mental health services in our community.”

 Through the partnership, the center helps pay for a clinician to work in the emergency departments at Tidelands Georgetown Memorial Hospital and Tidelands Waccamaw Community Hospital.
 The expert can screen patients for mental health issues; refer the patient to specialized mental health services; and access the mental health history of a patient, including diagnoses and prescribed medications, to help provide the best care.